Dr Jarosław Duda (Jarek Duda)

 Maximal Entropy Random Walk (last PhD, here is preliminary version, here is presentation): standard stochastic models are based on philosophy that the object performs succeeding random decisions using probabilities assumed by us, while in thermodynamics this randomness only represents our lack of knowledge.
-Such models should be based on the maximal entropy principle, or equivalently: choosing e.g. canonical ensemble, getting recent Maximal Entropy Random Walk (MERW) and its extensions.
-Thanks of constructing models finally fulfilling these universal mathematical principles, in opposite to standard approach (which can be seen as approximation), we finally get agreement with thermodynamical expectations of quantum mechanics, like thermalization to the quantum mechanical ground state probability density and Born rule: ‘squares’ relating amplitudes and probabilities.
+Such models should be based on the maximal entropy principle (Jaynes), or equivalently: choosing e.g. canonical ensemble, getting recent Maximal Entropy Random Walk (MERW) and its extensions.
+Thanks of constructing models finally fulfilling this fundamental mathematical requirement, in opposite to standard approach (which can be seen as approximation), we finally get agreement with thermodynamical expectations of quantum mechanics, like thermalization to the quantum mechanical ground state probability density and Born rule: ‘squares’ relating amplitudes and probabilities.
 My work on this subject has started with my physics MSc thesis ( is its translation), where the equations were found for information theory applications.
 The topic is continued in , , and .
 Here is conductance simulator to compare both philosophies.

 Soliton particle models (slides): Skyrme has made popular the search for alternative approach to particle models – starting not as usually with leading to many mathematical problems QFT perturbative approximation, but with trying to understand the configuration of fields building the particle (e.g. electromagnetic), which generally should maintain its structure (be a soliton), for example because of topological constraints for spin and charge.
 Standard skyrmion approach introduces separate fields to model single mesons or baryons – the perfect situation would be having just a single field, which soliton family corresponds to our whole particle menagerie and their dynamics with topological charges as quantum numbers.
 Working on MERW has lead me to simple model which surprisingly well fulfills these requirements – ellipsoid field ().
 Here is short essay about it and presentation.